freudiandrip/public-data/README.md

-a place to dump CSV for the raw link :)
+a place to dump CSV for the raw links :)